 I can’t who remember who is the comedian responsible for this joke — maybe it is old enough to be in the public domain.
 Of course, this is a play on the old maxim that location is so important in real estate matters that it comprises the three words.

 And perhaps it is at least one of the words if the question is where to practice farriery.
 In this issue’s tip, location is the theme.
-It also was a significant part of Gerard Laverty’s lecture on the past and future of the industry, delivered at this month’s American Farrier’s Association Annual Convention.
+It also was a significant part of Gerard Laverty’s lecture on the past and future of the industry, delivered at the 2016 American Farrier’s Association Annual Convention.

 The ever-changing demographics of the United States and Canada affect the types of clients farriers serve, stresses the farrier instructor from Kwantlen Polytechnic University outside of Vancouver, British Columbia.
 The area one chooses to live in greatly affects the types of horses and clients that farriers serve.

 Having emigrated from Northern Ireland to shoe in the United States and Canada, Laverty certainly can speak with authority on the influence location has on a farrier practice.
 To begin, there are obvious horse-centric areas that serve specific disciplines more so than others.
 And living near larger populations should provide more clients in a concentrated rather than a rural section.
 But it goes beyond those simplistic views.

 “Some cities have a larger population of older citizens,” explains Laverty.
 “They will give you a different clientele than a city that is more concentrated with younger population.”

 Unless there is a happy marriage of location and attainable career goals, a farrier must choose between one or the other … or really collect those truck miles or frequent flier points.
 The crossroad of this decision can arrive at any point in one’s career based on self-development and priorities.

 In a sense, demographics are part of another “location” that farriers have absolutely no control over — your place in history — that has the ultimate impact.